Nabih Berri: Political career

 Due to strong Syrian backing and to Berri's proximity to Syrian officials in Lebanon, he was reported to have the biggest influence in the Lebanese government formed after the Taif Accord.

 Berri headed the list of "Liberation" in the parliamentary elections that took place in southern Lebanon on 6 September 1992, which was won in full.
 The other lists he headed were "Liberation and Development" in the parliamentary elections on 8 September 1996, which was won in full.
-Since 1992 he has chaired the Liberation and Development parliamentary bloc.
+Since 1992 he has chaired the Development and Liberation parliamentary bloc.

 Berri headed the list of "Resistance and Development" in the parliamentary elections that took place in southern Lebanon on 3 September 2000, which was won in full.
 He also headed the list of Liberation and Development in the parliamentary elections which took place in June 2005, which was won in full.
 Currently, Berri heads the list of "Liberation and Development" in the parliamentary elections on 7 June 2009.
 All the members of the Bloc won the elections in 2009.